Key takeaways

 Anoro and Trelegy drug warnings

-- Before you take Anoro or Trelegy, tell your healthcare provider about all of your medical conditions.
-This includes heart problems, seizures, thyroid problems, diabetes, glaucoma, bladder or urinary problems, and prostate problems as well as if you are pregnant, planning to become pregnant, or breastfeeding.
+Before using Anoro or Trelegy, be sure to tell your healthcare provider about all of your medical conditions, including any heart, thyroid, urinary, prostate, or bladder problems, seizures, diabetes, or glaucoma.
+Tell your healthcare provider if you are pregnant, planning to conceive, or breastfeeding.

-- If you have an allergy to milk proteins, consult your healthcare provider before using Anoro or Trelegy.
-People with a severe milk protein allergy should not use Anoro or Trelegy.
+If you are allergic to milk proteins, check with your healthcare provider.
+People with a severe milk protein allergy should not use either of these inhalers and would instead require an inhaler that does not contain lactose.

-- People who experience paradoxical bronchospasm (a rare side effect in which the lungs constrict instead of relax after using an inhaler) should stop taking Anoro or Trelegy, use their rescue inhaler (a short-acting bronchodilator such as albuterol), and contact their healthcare provider right away or get urgent medical help.
+Some people experience a rare side effect of Anoro or Trelegy where the lungs constrict—instead of relaxing—after using the inhaler.
+If this happens, stop using Anoro or Trelegy, use your rescue inhaler (such as albuterol), and call your healthcare provider right away or get urgent medical help.

 - The Ellipta® dry powder inhaler: Design, functionality, in vitro dosing performance and critical task compliance by patients and caregivers, Journal of Aerosol Medicine and Pulmonary Drug Delivery (2015)